anushree200/RISCV-Assembler/README.md

 ## CONTENTS
 This file has been divided into the following sections for easy reference:
 - Project Description
+- What the Application Does
+- Technologies Used
 - Hardware requirements to run this program.
 - Operating System and its requirements.
+- Installation of RIPES Simulator
 - Installation of the C compiler
-- Input file
+- Contents of the folder
 - About the program
-- Executing the program.
+- Executing the program
+- Prerequisites
+- Getting Help

 ## Project Description